rmnavr/fpmx/docs/cheetsheet.md

 Help on _CallableType in module typing:

 Callable = typing.Callable
-    Deprecated alias to collections.abc.Callable.

-    Callable[[int], str] signifies a function that takes a single parameter of type int and returns a str.
+    Callable type; Callable[[int], str] is a function of (int) -> str.

     The subscription syntax must always be used with exactly two
     values: the argument list and the return type.
-    The argument list must be a list of types, a ParamSpec, Concatenate or ellipsis.
-The return type must be a single type.
+The argument list must be a list of types or ellipsis; the return type must be a single type.

-    There is no syntax to indicate optional or keyword arguments;
-    such function types are rarely used as callback types.
+    There is no syntax to indicate optional or keyword arguments, such function types are rarely used as callback types.
 ```